nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.42em;" -->

 Notes:
-- First we define HTTP handlers using `Handle()` which accepts a `Handler` or `HandleFunc()` which accepts a simple function.
+- First we define HTTP handlers which can values compatible with the `Handler` interface or ` simple functions.
-- Indeed, handlers are simple functions which receive a `ResponseWriter` and a `Request`; so we can already see that this looks a lot like the service worker's `FetchEvent`.
+- Indeed, handlers are simple functions which receive a `ResponseWriter` and a `Request`; so we can already see that this looks a lot like the service worker's `FetchEvent`, we have the request informations and a way to write a resposne.
 - ▶️ We may also choose to define handlers using some third party libraries, such as `gorilla/mux`.

 ---